kunalvashist-dev/Xenora-showcase/README.md

 ### 1. Multi-Target Batching for Token Optimization
 * **The Challenge:** Polling independent background tasks (such as friend presence across games or download progress bars) scales token consumption linearly with each new target.
-* **The Solution:** Engineered a group-coordinator thread that crops localized dynamic regions (such as chat panes or status docks) and prompts the vision model to return structured JSON evaluating all monitored targets in a single request.
-This bounds API usage to scale with the number of *windows* monitored rather than the number of *targets*.
+> **The Solution:** Engineered a group-coordinator thread that crops localized dynamic regions (such as chat panes or status docks).
+It prompts the vision model to return structured JSON evaluating all monitored targets in a single request, bounding API usage to scale with the number of *windows* rather than the number of *targets*.

 ### 2. Eliminating Voice-Induced Execution Latency
 * **The Challenge:** Inline neural speech synthesis and character-by-character text streaming blocked the command execution thread, making the assistant unresponsive during long verbal replies.
-* **The Solution:** Decoupled synthesis, playback, and character streaming into an asynchronous, queue-driven worker thread.
+> **The Solution:** Decoupled synthesis, playback, and character streaming into an asynchronous, queue-driven worker thread.
 Commands complete instantly while speech streams sequentially in the background.

 ### 3. Fault-Tolerant Hybrid Routing & Hardware Awareness
 * **The Challenge:** Standard software ACPI suspension commands (`SetSuspendState`) frequently produce silent failures on modern laptop platforms (Modern Standby/S0 states), while intermittent network drops interrupt cloud LLM threads.
-* **The Solution:** Built defensive hardware-interception layers to guide power states reliably.
+> **The Solution:** Built defensive hardware-interception layers to guide power states reliably.
 Paired this with a background connection monitor that automatically switches runtime context to local Ollama models whenever latency spikes or internet access drops.

 ---